perfectmak/etl_for_terminal_data/README.md

 Also, because of the way the app is structured, the same image can be deployed to multiple servers, one would be the GraphlQL web service and many others can be deployed as background workers who sole job is to ingest data from the data source, this would also speed up ingesting.

+## Conclusion
+Node.js is great for IO and event driven operations, but not good for high intensity CPU operations and transformations.
+Also, it requires extra work to perform some parallel operations and with the way the event system works may also make things a little bit undeterministic.
+But for the GraphQL API, Node.js works fine, validating the request and fetching the data from the underlying database.
+An optimization might be to eager load the underlying token to a token_transfer.

+## License
+Education ✌🏽